-Some municipalities, when promoting the building of affordable housing in their communities, may encounter resistance on their plans from local residents, who may have uninformed or misguided views about the impact of affordable housing on their communities.
+Some municipalities, when promoting the building of affordable housing in their communities, may encounter resistance to their plans from local residents, who may have uninformed or misguided views about the impact of affordable housing on their communities.
 In order to assist in educating the public on the benefits of affordable housing, this Web page provides links to sites with rich information that municipalities may use to engage and counteract the concerns of local residents.
-These articles and studies on the effects of affordable housing on property values, schools and communities can help to convince residents of the benefits of affordable housing in their neighborhoods and can work towards counteracting the public’s protests of “Not in my backyard.”
+These articles and studies on the effects of affordable housing on property values, schools, and communities can help to convince residents of the benefits of affordable housing in their neighborhoods and can work towards counteracting the public’s protests of “Not in my backyard.”

 The National Association of Realtors (NAR)

-The Web site of the NAR, a trade organization for commercial and residential real estate agents, offers free information and reports on a list of topics such as the: Impacts of Low-Income Housing on Neighboring Properties and Opposition to Public Housing, and provides a list of E-Books and Other Resources and Field Guides.
+The Web site of the NAR, a trade organization for commercial and residential real estate agents, offers free information and reports on a list of topics such as the: Impacts of Low-Income Housing on Neighboring Properties and Opposition to Public Housing and provides a list of E-Books and Other Resources and Field Guides.
 There are also links to other helpful Web sites.

 Center for Housing Policy (Affiliate of the National Housing Conference)

-The abundant free resources found on the Center for Housing Policy’s Web site covers a range of topics around identifying and meeting the challenges of affordable housing.
-A few examples of the titles of their publications are: Housing Affordability; Housing and Economic Development; Inclusionary Zoning; Don’t Put It Here!
+The abundant free resources found on the Center for Housing Policy’s Web site cover a range of topics around identifying and meeting the challenges of affordable housing.
+A few examples of the titles of their publications are Housing Affordability; Housing and Economic Development; Inclusionary Zoning; Don’t Put It Here!
 Does Affordable Housing Cause Property Values to Decline?; Affordable, Compact and Well-Located Housing is Critical to Achieving the Nation’s Transportation Policy Objectives; and Framing the Issues—the Positive Impacts of Affordable Housing on Education.

 Housing Research and Advisory Service